Turn on Wi-Fi Calling on Galaxy phones

 Trouble with Wi-Fi Calling

-There are a few things you can check on your phone if you’re unable to use the Wi-Fi Calling feature.
+There are a few things you can check on your phone if Wi-Fi calling is not working, or you are unable to use the feature.

 Additionally, your SIM card must be inserted to use Wi-Fi Calling, and your address should be updated in case of emergencies.
 You can also check if your phone’s operating system supports the feature.